x0r2/etherscan/README.md

 # etherscan
-JavaScript library for communication with the Etherscan API.
+Node.js library for communicating with the Etherscan API.